Tuesday, March 20, 2012

 First grind the urad dal well until it is light and fluffy.
 After switching on the grinder, do not forget about it.
 Check now and then and add water little by little to the batter (you can use ice cold water if needed).

 I usually grind urad dal for about 40 minutes.
-Then remove the grounded dal from the grinder.
+Then remove the ground dal from the grinder.
 The urad dal batter should not be sticky but light and fluffy.

 Then add the soaked rice along with little water.
 You should not add too much water in the beginning itself.You have to add water little by little, while it grinds.
 Grind rice to a smooth paste.

-Then add the grounded urad dal to the grounded rice and grind for another 5 minutes so that it gets mixed well.
+Then add the ground urad dal to the ground rice and grind for another 5 minutes so that it gets mixed well.

 Remove the batter from the grinder, add salt and mix well with your hands.
 Fill only up to half in a container leaving room for it to raise while fermenting.